 - Impaired judgment

-In terms of driving, that equates to less coordination and a reduced ability to track any moving objects.
+In terms of driving, being over the legal limit equates to less coordination and a reduced ability to track any moving objects.
 You’ll also have trouble steering and potentially be unable to respond to any sudden emergency situations.

 Even with a BAC of 0.02, which is equivalent to about two drinks, your body will become more relaxed, and your judgment will begin to waver.
 If you’re driving, you may experience a decline in visual function, and you may have trouble multitasking.